Chukwuemeka-Ike/multiRobotPlanner/workspace/README.md

 ---
-uint32 num_assigned_robots          # number of robots assigned to the ticket. uint32[] assigned_robot_ids         # IDs of the robots assigned to the ticket. uint32 team_id                      # ID of the team on that ticket. string team_command_topic           # topic for commanding the physical team. string team_frame_command_topic     # topic for commanding the team's frame. string team_footprint_topic         # topic for publishing the team's footprint. string team_tf_frame_name           #
+uint32 num_assigned_robots          # number of robots assigned to the ticket. uint32[] assigned_robot_ids         # IDs of the robots assigned to the ticket.
 ```
 #### RobotReplacement
 The RobotReplacement service from the **Robot Assigner** allows the **Operator GUI** request a replacement for a specific robot while they are working on a ticket.